SENERGY-Platform/client-connector-hub/README.md

 #### Specific configuration

-Device / service types and other device specific configurations are stored in `####.conf`.
-The fields will vary depending on the client-connector but Device / service types can be set under the `[Senergy]` section.
-Device types can be identified by a `dt_` prefix and service types by `st_`.
+Device types and other device specific configurations are stored in `####.conf`.
+The fields will vary depending on the client-connector but device types can be set under the `[Senergy]` section.
+Device types can be identified via the `dt_` prefix.

     [Senergy]
     dt_actuator =
-    st_actuate =

 ### Manage